YINI-lang/YINI-spec/YINI-Specification.md

 Concatenation **MUST occur on a single logical line.** A newline MUST NOT appear inside a concatenation expression, including before or after the `+` operator.
 This limitation is by design, since it favors explicitness and predictable parsing, avoids hidden continuation behavior, and keeps multi-line text handling clearly separated into Triple-Quoted Strings.

 For multi-line text, authors SHOULD use Triple-Quoted Strings instead.
+Triple-Quoted String literals MAY still be used as operands in a concatenation expression.

 **Valid in both lenient and strict mode:**